klamma/ar-for-eu-book/README.md

 # ar-for-eu-book

-Welcom to the editing environment for the AR-FOR-EU Book.
+Welcome to the editing environment for the AR-FOR-EU Book.

-The latest version should be available at [http://magritte.informatik.rwth-aachen.de/ar-for-eu-book/](http://magritte.informatik.rwth-aachen.de/ar-for-eu-book/)
+The latest version should be available at [http://magritte.informatik.rwth-aachen.de/ar-for-eu-book/](http://magritte.informatik.rwth-aachen.de/ar-for-eu-book/).

 # HowTo Run Locally